Skip to main content

 Standby mode

-When you need to pause — to have a private conversation, take a phone call, or step away — put Bird in standby.
+When you need to pause — to have a private conversation, take a call, or step away — put Bird in standby.
 In standby, no audio, video, or any other data is sent from your device.
 The live stream is fully paused.
 Your microphone and camera are not active.

 • To wake Bird: Say “Hello Bird”, or tap the standby button again to resume manually